jitenderayadav/online-retail-sales-customer-segmentation-analysis/README.md

 ---

+---

 # RFM Customer Segmentation

-RFM segmentation was used to classify customers based on purchasing behavior.
+To better understand customer value, I performed RFM Analysis.

-### Recency (R)
+### Recency

-Number of days since a customer's most recent purchase.
+Number of days since the customer's last purchase.

-### Frequency (F)
+### Frequency

-Number of unique orders placed by a customer.
+Number of distinct orders placed by the customer.

-### Monetary (M)
+### Monetary

-Total amount spent by a customer.
+Total amount spent by the customer.

-Customers were scored from 1–5 using SQL NTILE() window functions.
+Customers were scored from 1–5 using SQL NTILE() functions.

-The final score was generated by combining:
+The final RFM score was generated by combining:

 ```text
 R Score + F Score + M Score